maratai/craftery/fiber_arts/spinning_wheels.md

 The nice thing about Ashford wheels generally is that they are still in production and incredibly common, so getting replacement parts is straightforward, also a bonus.
 As someone who's been spinning for under a year, I think of Ashfords as the sturdy, reliable Honda Civics of the treadle wheel world.
 They may not be "glamorous," but they are delightfully reliable.

+I have spun everything from cotton to wool to silk blends to ramie on this despite being stuck at 6:1 as a spinning ratio for, probably, user error reasons; I can't get the wheel to "behave" for me on the faster ratios.
+(I treadle like the wind!)

 ## Athena Capricorn
 Travel spinning wheel - still acclimating.